Cardington, oh, Cardington,

 The next junction after moving off from the left reverse I was about to emerge when the bite felt slightly off and I realised I was still in 2nd and hadn’t knocked it into first when I stopped.
 I corrected this and moved off without incident which wasn’t commented on.

-In comparison for the New Entrant DE test (which does include a commentary apparently), I’d have scored Gold as long as I don’t hang onto 3rd to much.
+In comparison for the New Entrant DE test (which does include a commentary apparently), I’d have been marked Gold.
+(And subsequently did with zero faults)

-In around 7 days I’ll get a certificate in the post (you don’t get anything to take away with you at the end).
+In around 7 days you get a certificate in the post and the marking sheet (you don’t get anything to take away with you at the end).

 Anyway in the world of Advanced Driving tests that’s it for me – All the Police, Ambulance and Civilian ones done.
 I’ll keep up the RoSPA Diploma and the IAM one and that’s it.